stel-furet/Mviz/bug_list.md

 # COMPLETE TODO LIST - BUG FIXES & ENHANCEMENTS

 ## 🔊 Audio & Visualization Issues
-1. **Fix: Regular AM viz and Pro viz have distinctly different sound output levels**
+1. ✅ **COMPLETED: Regular AM viz and Pro viz have distinctly different sound output levels** - Added user Volume Adjust slider (0-100%) in Advanced section, defaults to 0% (muted)
-2. **Fix: In user presets list, rename 'Last Random Pro' to 'Last Random' and ensure it's always last in list**
+2. ✅ **COMPLETED: In user presets list, rename 'Last Random Pro' to 'Last Random' and ensure it's always last in list** - Unified naming, added sorting logic to keep "Last Random" at end
 3. **Add: Pro presets need wait animation like regular presets have during loading**
 4. **Fix: Pro presets not fully resetting all parameters when switching - parameters like Radial are leaking to new preset**
 5. **Fix: Energy Morph not working for Pro visualizations**